yiwan330445/rcc/docs/troubleshooting.md

 If file is .dll or .exe file, then there is probably some process running, that has actually locked that file, and tooling cannot complete its operation while that other process is running.
-Other process might be virus scanner, some other tool (Assistant, Workforce Agent, Automation Studio, VS Code, rcc) using same environment, or even open Explorer view.
+Other process might be virus scanner, some other tool (Assistant, Worker, Automation Studio, VS Code, rcc) using same environment, or even open Explorer view.

 To resolve this, close other applications, or wait them to finish before trying